idaholab/moose/modules/doc/content/application_development/build_system.md

 !style halign=left
 MOOSE and MOOSE-based applications include directories are organized into sub-directories for each system (such as `kernels`, `bcs`, `auxkernels`, etc.).
-There are currently ~30 different MOOSE systems, meaning that each application could potentially have 30+ directories to search for include files.
+There are currently ~70 different MOOSE systems, meaning that each application could potentially have 70+ directories to search for include files.
 In addition, applications can compose/use each other and use the physics modules.
-Each time you add another application/module, you're gaining another 30+ include directories.
+Each time you add another application/module, you're gaining another 70+ include directories.

 This can lead to an "explosion" of include directory paths (application + 4 modules + framework =\
-180 paths!).
+420 paths!).
 This expansion of paths can lead to the compiler slowing down as each path needs to be searched at compile time to find a header.

 To combat this, during the build phase a directory named `build/header_symlinks` is created for each application/module.
 All of the header files within that application/module are then symlinked into that directory.
-This means that each application/module you add only adds _one_ include directory (instead of 30), greatly speeding up the compilation process.
+This means that each application/module you add only adds _one_ include directory instead of 70), greatly speeding up the compilation process.

 ### Unity Builds